olympian-tech/xlsx-stream/CONTRIBUTING.md

 # Contributing

 ## Release process
-Pushing code to the `master` branch releases a `beta` version of the package.
+Pushing code to the `main` branch releases a `beta` version of the package.

 `Latest` version of the package is released manually via GitHub Releases.